valeowoia/valeowoia/README.md

 ## 👋 Hi there!
 I'm a Lera, also well-known as meanly.
-I'm smth kinda PHP developer, DevOps and cute stray catgirl .
+I'm a smth kinda PHP developer, DevOps, and a cute stray catgirl.

 ## ![ladno](https://rf0x3d.su/maybe_assets/computer_outline_28.svg) Resources